ch33zer/blaise.bike/_posts/2021-8-15-day_50_johnsons_shut_ins_state_park_to_farmington.md

 It's called Al's Place, after an avid local cyclist who passed away.
 They host probably hundreds of riders a year.
 It's only $20 a night, which I was happy to pay.
 There's laundry and showers and comfy beds, basically everything I could hope for.
 We went out to get some lunch (pizza at No 102 Tap House) and it was good, but I ordered way too much.
 They had amazing raspberry lemonade.
 I went back to the hostel and fell asleep for a good couple hours.
 Nick went and did chores in this time.
 When I woke up I started laundry and went to refill on food from Walmart.
 They had Shin Black Ramen, the tastiest ramen you can get so I loaded up on that.
 After that I sat around for a while watching TV while Nick chatted with friends.
 It was a relaxing evening and may be our last together, we may split up tomorrow, though I'm not sure, we'll see.
 I'm gonna get some sleep, night!

-Distance: 40ishConsumption:Yoohoo chocolate milkPoptartsClif barNutsGatoradeGeneral Tsos PizzaHummas and PitaArtichoke DipBuffalo CauliflowerLemonadeSodaSaladWatermelonBlueberries
+Distance: 40ish

+Consumption:
+- Yoohoo chocolate milk
+- Poptarts
+- Clif bar
+- Nuts
+- Gatorade
+- General Tsos Pizza
+- Hummus and Pita
+- Artichoke Dip
+- Buffalo Cauliflower
+- Lemonade
+- Soda
+- Salad
+- Watermelon
+- Blueberries